-(ili)Amortization of concession intangible assets
+(iii)Amortization of concession intangible assets

 The Intangible asset recognized are amortised over the concession period on the basis of projected toll revenue which reflects the pattern in which the assets economic benefits are consumed.
-The projected total toll revenue is based on the independent traffic volume projections; Amortization in revenue case of any material change in the expected pattern of economic benefits,
+The projected total toll revenue is based on the independent traffic volume projections; Amortization is revised in case of any material change in the expected pattern of economic benefits.

-GF Toll Road Private Limited Notes to Financial Statements as of and of the year ended March 31, 2022
+GF Toll Road Private Limited Notes to Financial Statements as of and of the year ended March 31, 2023